gthyni/DDI/README.md

 ## Architecture

-A container based platform with "micro services" based on standard components with the "glue" integration to make an integrated system inspired by the excellent Infoblox NIOS system.
+A container based platform with "micro services" based on standard components with the "glue" integration to make an integrated system.
+Inspired by the excellent products in the field by the market leading vendor.

 ## Components